terrorizer1980/message-queue/README.md

 ## Testing
 To run the tests, run `make test`.
 To run the integration tests as well, run `go test ./...`.
-Note that this requires redis to be running on `127.0.0.1:6379`
+Note that this requires a local instance of redis and redis-sentinel.

 ## Usage
 All options can be either configured via command line flags, or via their respective environment variable, as denoted by `[ENVIRONMENT_VARIABLE]`.